Preparing the phenotypic data

 -

-At least one column that describes demographic or other phenotypic information
+At least 1 column that describes demographic or other phenotypic information about participants

 The TSV MAY contain: